NKU-HLT/TTA-Bench-tools/README.md

 - Prepare inputs and compute AES ([Audiobox Aesthetics](https://github.com/facebookresearch/audiobox-aesthetics)) scores
 - Compute CLAP similarities and aggregate system/attribute means
 - Process human MOS annotations to system-level and attribute-level summaries
-- Compute Fairness scores from attribute-level results (use AES/CLAP)
+- Compute Fairness scores from MOS attribute-level results
 - Compute Robustness scores as the ratio between perturbed and baseline quality

 The tools are designed specifically for the [TTA-Bench](https://arxiv.org/abs/2509.02398) dataset structure and prompt files.